dbt-labs/docs.getdbt.com/website/docs/faqs/project/why-not-write-dml.md

 ---
 title: Why can't I just write DML in my transformations?
 Or I'm already familiar with DML, and can write these statements manually, why should I use dbt to do this?
-Description: “Using SQL in your transformations instead of DML.”
+Description: "Using SQL in your transformations instead of DML."
-sidebar_label: ‘Why not write in DML’
+sidebar_label: 'Why not write in DML'
 id: why-not-write-dml

 ---